-The two most common types of Advantage plans are Health Maintenance Organization (HMO) and Preferred Provider Organization (PPO) plans.
-These plans differ in their flexibility around seeking care from a fixed network of doctors.
+The two most common types of Medicare Advantage plan are Health Maintenance Organization (HMO) and Preferred Provider Organization (PPO) plans.
+These plans differ in their flexibility around seeking medical care.

-Understanding these different Medicare Advantage plans can make managing future healthcare treatments easier.
+Understanding the different Medicare Advantage plans available can make managing one’s healthcare needs easier.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:

 - Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.

 - Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
 For Medicare Part B, this comes to 20%.

 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

 An HMO plan is a type of Medicare Advantage plan.
 It has a network of clinics, hospitals, and doctors that have agreed to provide quality standards of care at lower costs.
 A person must use in-network services for the plan to cover their costs.